 Thank you for your kindness,

-Preparation for your appointment, you will either be sent an online Health History/consent form prior to you appointment or be given a short Health History, Policy Statement and Consent form to fill and review.
+Preparation for your appointment, you will be sent an online Health History/consent form to fill and submit at least five days prior to your appointment.

 One of the primary goals of any massage therapy is to produce substantial relaxation.
 If relaxation is the only change a client's body is able to receive on the day of the session at S.T.M., then that alone constitutes a successful session.